 Ganga at Varanasi

 Ganga flows from Gangotri in the Himalayas and hits the plains of India at Rishikesh and then travels through the plains till it meets the Indian Ocean at the Bay of Bengal.
 It is a revered river since the time the mythical Saraswati River disappeared and Ganga became the life-sustaining river for the region.
 Mythically she came on earth as a trickle from the Jata of Shiva.
-She is known to wash away all the sins of people who come and bath on her banks.
-However, have you wondered in her journey of thousands of kilometers from her source to sea why is she revered only at certain places?
-Well, at Varanasi she is revered for here she flows northwards for a while – as if she is stopping and looking back at her source that can also be thought of as her maternal home, one last time.
+She is known to wash away all the sins of people who come and bathe on her banks.
+However, have you wondered in her journey of thousands of kilometers from her source to see why is she revered only at certain places?
+Well, at Varanasi she is revered here, she flows northwards for a while – as if she is stopping and looking back at her source that can also be thought of as her maternal home, one last time.

-In fact when the Banarasi people talk in a language that never gives a straight answer – it is often referred to as ‘Yahan to Ganga bhi ulti behti hai’ i.e they justify their language by saying that in Varanasi even the Ganga flows in reverse direction so it is legitimate to use a language that is not straight talk.
-The steep ghats on Ganga have existed since ages, though no one knows the exact date – lot of ancient literature refers to these ghats.
+In fact when the Banarasi people talk in a language that never gives a straight answer – it is often referred to as ‘Yahan to Ganga bhi ulti behti hai’ i.e they justify their language by saying that in Varanasi even the Ganga flows in a reverse direction so it is legitimate to use a language that is not straight talk.
+The steep ghats on Ganga have existed for ages, though no one knows the exact date – a lot of ancient literature refers to these ghats.
 Stories of Harishchandra Ghat can be found in Puranas.

 Boats, Boatmen & Boat Rides at Varanasi

-Early morning boat ride
+An early morning boat ride

 At Varanasi, you find boats of all kinds.
-Big and small wooden boats parked at the Dashashwamedh Ghat where the spectacular evening aarti takes place and the tourists go on to the boats to see it in full view.
+Big and small wooden boats are parked at the Dashashwamedh Ghat where the spectacular evening Aarti takes place and the tourists go on to the boats to see it in full view.
 Early morning boat rides between the two burning ghats – Harishchandra Ghat and Manikarnika ghat, are very popular.
 The boatmen will pick you up from the designated ghat and take you for a ride showing you the ghats as the city wakes up and the devotees line up on their respective ghats.
-The temple bells are ringing; light music can be heard in the background just as the sunrays start playing with the waters of Ganga.
+The temple bells are ringing; light music can be heard in the background just as the sun rays start playing with the waters of Ganga.

-Though boat rides are available throughout the day not only to see the ghats but also to visit Ramnagar on the other shore of Ganga or to go on the other bank of Ganga that beach like Sandy, I strongly recommend an early morning ride.
+Though boat rides are available throughout the day not only to see the ghats but also to visit Ramnagar Fort on the other shore of Ganga or to go on the other bank of Ganga that beach like Sandy, I strongly recommend an early morning ride.
 It is on this ride that you would see the divine spirit of Ganga and Kashi.